Jeimer Candelario Preview, Player Props: Cubs vs. Reds

 Jeimer Candelario At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 68th, his on-base percentage ranks 43rd, and he is 34th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 72nd, his on-base percentage ranks 44th, and he is 36th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.